hoytpr/git-beginner/Maintaining-for-beginners-narrative1.md

 6. Then Push your up-to-date gh-pages branch to your upstream gh-pages branch.

 **NOTE:**
-- There a reset step we will discuss later
+- There is a reset step we will discuss later
 - Once the PR is merged on the Carpentries site, delete your My-branch locally and on GitHub

 **Now, you can make sure your repo is up to date with the Carpentries